-About 1 month after surgery, your doctor will add the external parts.
+About 1 month or 2 months after surgery, your doctor will add the external parts.
 The internal components will then be activated.

 During the next couple of months, you’ll need to regularly see your doctor for adjustments.
 You’ll also need therapy called audiologic rehabilitation.
 This will help you improve your hearing and speech skills.
 It usually involves working with an audiologist or speech-language pathologist.

-If hearing aids aren’t able to improve your hearing or speech, you might be a good candidate for a cochlear implant.
+If hearing aids aren’t able to improve your hearing or speech, or you experience severe hearing loss that can’t be fixed through a standard hearing aid, you might be a good candidate for a cochlear implant.

 This device, which is surgically implanted in your cochlea, converts sounds into electrical impulses, which are interpreted by your brain.

 An audiologist will use hearing exams and imaging tests to help determine whether it’s right for you, as well as your level of hearing loss.